 Mtatsminda Park

 It can be accessed by funicular or on foot.
-In addition to games and attractions, there are restaurants and cafes with terraces ideal for viewing the city from above.
+In addition to games and attractions, there are restaurants and cafes with terraces for viewing the city from above.

 From here you can see all of Tbilisi stretching out at the foot of the mountain, another panoramic view just as striking as those you get near the Mother of Georgia, but from another point in the city.